 Typically, your options for managing payroll include in-house or outsourced options.
 However, regardless of the option you choose, you — as the employer — are responsible for reporting and paying of all payroll taxes.

-Once you have all your forms and information collated, you can start running payroll.
-Depending on which payroll system you choose, you’ll either enter it yourself or give the information to your accountant.
+Once you have all your forms and information collated, you can start running your food truck payroll.
+Depending on which food truck payroll system you choose, you’ll either enter it yourself or give the information to your accountant.

 Federal and some state laws require that employers keep certain records for specified periods of time.
 For example, W-4 forms (on which employees indicate their tax withholding status) must be kept on file for all active employees and for three years after an employee is terminated.
 You also need to keep W-2s, copies of filed tax forms, and dates and amounts of all tax deposits.